June Photo Roundup

 The first in the category Monthly Roundups.
 These roundups will show a series of photographs from the previous month, up to ten.
 The roundup will be published within the first couple of days of the following months.
 June photo roundup.
 Summer, sun.

-In the underbelly of Washington, DC’s Metro.
-Taking off to somewhere.
+In the underbelly of Washington, DC’s Metro, taking off to somewhere more exciting.

-The three images above were made at a nearby little park.
+I photographed the three images above at a nearby little park.
 It sports a small pond and many flowers, some wild, some planted.

 The above two images have been made at Pohick Bay Regional Park which is located in Lorton, Virginia.
 It’s a great park that offers something for everyone.
 More information about this park and all the options can be found on the Nova Parks website.